ICU admissions rose roughly 70% over the last two weeks

 But a Department of Health and Human Services study from 2013 found typical occupancy for ICUs is between 68% and 75%.

-The latest state numbers for the Greater Sacramento region are at 14.8%.
+The latest state numbers for the Greater Sacramento Region are at 14.8% capacity available or roughly 85% occupancy.

 “A lot of my friends are in critical care right now and their hospitals are also overwhelmed, and it would help a lot of health care workers if people are able to lessen going out,” Dr. Duong explained.